 Everest: Alone at the Summit (2000) by Stephen Venables

-The Briton Venables joins three Americans in 1983 to take on a seemingly impossible new route up the Kangshung Face of Everest without the aid of bottled oxygen.
+The Briton Venables joined three Americans in 1983 to take on a seemingly impossible new route up the Kangshung Face of Everest without the aid of bottled oxygen.

 Higher than the Eagle Soars (2007) by Stephen Venables